Entropy Rate Maximization of Markov Decision Processes under Linear Temporal Logic Tasks: Solution for General Case

-The LP comes follows the standard framework of solving expected total reward problem as provided in~\cite{10.5555/528623}.
-The decision variables are $\gamma(s,a)$ in Equation (\ref{opt2:con4}) for $s \in Q$ and $a \in A(s)$.
-Intuitively, $\gamma(s,a)$ is the expected number of visits to state $s$ and choose action $a$ when initial distribution of MDP is $\alpha$.
-The requirement that $\alpha(s)>0$ ensures that in LP all states are visited with non-zero probability and thus the optimal solution of LP can generate an optimal policy for all states.
-Variables $\mu(s)$ and $\lambda(s,t)$ in Equations (\ref{opt2:con2}) and (\ref{opt2:con3}) are functions of $\gamma(s,a)$ to simplify the notation, representing the expected number of visits to state $s$ and the expected number of transitions from $s$ to $t$, respectively.
+Intuitively, decision variable $\gamma(s,a)$ in LP~(\ref{opt2:obj})-(\ref{opt2:con4}) is the the expected number of visits to state $s$ and choosing action $a$ when the initial distribution is $\alpha$.
+Here, we require that all elements in $\alpha$ are non-zero in order to ensure that all states can be visited with non-zero probability.
+Variables $\eta(s)$ and $\lambda(s,t)$ in Equations (\ref{opt2:con2}) and (\ref{opt2:con3}) are functions of $\gamma(s,a)$, representing the expected number of visits to state $s$ and the expected number of transitions from $s$ to $t$, respectively.
 Equation (\ref{opt2:con1}) is the constraint of the probability flow.
-Finally, objective function in Equation~(\ref{opt2:obj}) multiplies the probability of reaching $\hat{R}_{k}$ and the reward (maximum entropy rate) in $\hat{R}_{k}$ and sums over $s \in Q$, representing the entropy rate of corresponding policy under initial distribution $\alpha$.
+Finally, objective function in Equation~(\ref{opt2:obj}) multiplies the probability of reaching $\hat{R}_{k}$ and the reward (maximum entropy rate) in $\hat{R}_{k}$ and sums over $s \in T_k \cup L_{k+1}$, representing the entropy rate of corresponding policy under initial distribution $\alpha$.
+Note that, here we add $\epsilon$ uniformly to the original reward $\texttt{val}_k$ in order to force the optimal policy to visit states in $\hat{R}_k$.